-On my last trip to Lombok, Indonesia, I had the privilege of testing out the Canon PowerShot G7 X Mark II on a couple of projects.
-This easy-to-use compact camera proved to be a worthy companion underwater, producing some fantastic shots with the help of an external strobe and a close-up lens.
+At Lombok, Indonesia, William Tan had the privilege of testing out the Canon PowerShot G7 X Mark II.
+Find out how this easy-to-use compact camera proved to be a worthy companion underwater (Text and Images by William Tan)